Hardeland hydroelectric power station

-Hardeland hydroelectric power station is a power plant in Etne in western Norway.
+Hardeland hydroelectric power station is a power plant in Etne Municipality in western Norway.
 The site is owned and operated by Haugaland Kraft.

 The station uses water from two sets of reservoirs.
 Hardeland H is a 400 m vertical fall from Løkjelsvatnet, while Hardeland K uses Grindheimsvatnet, Ilsvatnet, Basurde-/Krokavatnet and Hjørnås via a 305 m fall from the Hjørnås lake.

 Hardeland is connected to the grid with a 22 kV line to Litledalen.
 The site uses three pelton wheels with 14 MW generators, and average yearly output is 123 GWh.